bfcamara/hubot-azure-scripts/README.md

 You need to edit the `external-scrips.json` to include the file `hubot-azure-scripts/brain/storage-blob-brain`, and remove the the `redis-brain` from the `hubot-scripts.json` file.

-Then you have to define the followinf environment variables:
+Then you have to define the following environment variables:

 +  `HUBOT_BRAIN_AZURE_STORAGE_ACCOUNT` - The Azure storage account name
 +  `HUBOT_BRAIN_AZURE_STORAGE_ACCESS_KEY` - The Azure storage access key